metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_nfs_v1_manifest.md

 Optional:

 - `kerberos` (Attributes) Kerberos configures NFS-Ganesha to secure NFS client connections with Kerberos. (see [below for nested schema](#nestedatt--spec--security--kerberos))
 - `sssd` (Attributes) SSSD enables integration with System Security Services Daemon (SSSD).
-SSSD can be used to provide user ID mapping from a number of sources.
-See https://sssd.io for more information about the SSSD project. (see [below for nested schema](#nestedatt--spec--security--sssd))
+SSSD can be used toprovide user ID mapping from a number of sources.
+See https://sssd.io for more informationabout the SSSD project. (see [below for nested schema](#nestedatt--spec--security--sssd))

 <a id="nestedatt--spec--security--kerberos"></a>
 ### Nested Schema for `spec.security.kerberos`

 Optional:

 - `config_files` (Attributes) ConfigFiles defines where the Kerberos configuration should be sourced from.
-Config files will be placed into the '/etc/krb5.conf.rook/' directory.
-If this is left empty, Rook will not add any files.
-This allows you to manage the files yourself however you wish.
-For example, you may build them into your custom Ceph container image or use the Vault agent injector to securely add the files via annotations on the CephNFS spec (passed to the NFS server pods).
-Rook configures Kerberos to log to stderr.
-We suggest removing logging sections from config files to avoid consuming unnecessary disk space from logging to files. (see [below for nested schema](#nestedatt--spec--security--kerberos--config_files))
+Config fileswill be placed into the '/etc/krb5.conf.rook/' directory.If this is left empty, Rook will not add any files.
+This allows you to manage the filesyourself however you wish.
+For example, you may build them into your custom Ceph containerimage or use the Vault agent injector to securely add the files via annotations on theCephNFS spec (passed to the NFS server pods).Rook configures Kerberos to log to stderr.
+We suggest removing logging sections from configfiles to avoid consuming unnecessary disk space from logging to files. (see [below for nested schema](#nestedatt--spec--security--kerberos--config_files))
 - `domain_name` (String) DomainName should be set to the Kerberos Realm.
 - `keytab_file` (Attributes) KeytabFile defines where the Kerberos keytab should be sourced from.
-The keytab file will be placed into '/etc/krb5.keytab'.
-If this is left empty, Rook will not add the file.
-This allows you to manage the 'krb5.keytab' file yourself however you wish.
-For example, you may build it into your custom Ceph container image or use the Vault agent injector to securely add the file via annotations on the CephNFS spec (passed to the NFS server pods). (see [below for nested schema](#nestedatt--spec--security--kerberos--keytab_file))
+The keytab file will beplaced into '/etc/krb5.keytab'.
+If this is left empty, Rook will not add the file.This allows you to manage the 'krb5.keytab' file yourself however you wish.
+For example, youmay build it into your custom Ceph container image or use the Vault agent injector tosecurely add the file via annotations on the CephNFS spec (passed to the NFS server pods). (see [below for nested schema](#nestedatt--spec--security--kerberos--keytab_file))
 - `principal_name` (String) PrincipalName corresponds directly to NFS-Ganesha's NFS_KRB5:PrincipalName config.
-In practice, this is the service prefix of the principal name.
-The default is 'nfs'.
-This value is combined with (a) the namespace and name of the CephNFS (with a hyphen between) and (b) the Realm configured in the user-provided krb5.conf to determine the full principal name: <principalName>/<namespace>-<name>@<realm>. e.g., nfs/rook-ceph-my-nfs@example.net.
-See https://github.com/nfs-ganesha/nfs-ganesha/wiki/RPCSEC_GSS for more detail.
+Inpractice, this is the service prefix of the principal name.
+The default is 'nfs'.This value is combined with (a) the namespace and name of the CephNFS (with a hyphen between)and (b) the Realm configured in the user-provided krb5.conf to determine the full principalname: <principalName>/<namespace>-<name>@<realm>. e.g., nfs/rook-ceph-my-nfs@example.net.See https://github.com/nfs-ganesha/nfs-ganesha/wiki/RPCSEC_GSS for more detail.

 <a id="nestedatt--spec--security--kerberos--config_files"></a>
 ### Nested Schema for `spec.security.kerberos.config_files`